alphachai/docker-workshop/README.md

 ![Docker Stack](media/docker_stack.svg)

 1. Docker also requires a **infrastructure** and a **host operating system**.
 However, docker only runs on Linux.
-Most major versions are supported.
+Most major versions of linux are supported.
    * You can also develop on windows (pls no) or macOS
 2. **Docker Daemon**:
    * Communicates directly with the host operating system and knows how to ration out resources for the running containers.